saasbook/hw-sinatra-saas-wordguesser/docs/part_0_create_saas_app.md

 Say `rerun -- rackup -p $PORT -o $IP` in the terminal window to start your app and verify the app is running.
-Note that you need to put everything except `rerun` in quotes in order to make the command unambiguous in Cloud9.
+Note that you need to put everything except `rerun -- ` in quotes in order to make the command unambiguous in Cloud9.
 Now any detected changes will cause the server to restart automatically, similar to the use of `guard` to run specs.